-Prosecutors went at gymnastics coach on trafficking charges
+Human trafficking charges novel approach in gymnastics case

 He said in recent years, some gyms have opened up a bit to let the parents see how their kids are being coached.
 But many still operate behind a wall of secrecy.

-Klein said this secrecy has been tolerated and even encouraged because coaches were producing champions that the whole country could be proud of, which she traces back to the wild success Bela and Martha Karolyi, the husband-and-wife duo who coached America’s top female gymnasts for three decades.
+Klein said this secrecy has been tolerated and even encouraged because coaches were producing champions that the whole country could be proud of, which she traces back to the wild success of Bela and Martha Karolyi, the husband-and-wife duo who coached America’s top female gymnasts for three decades.

 For most of those years, she said, nobody was asking questions of what gymnasts later said was the couple’s harsh treatment of their young charges.
 The coaches are now the subject of at least one lawsuit from a gymnast who contends they knew or should have known about Nassar‘s behavior.